4d/docs/website/translated_docs/es/API/DataclassAttributeClass.md

 #### Descripción

-The `.fieldNumber` property <!-- REF DataClassAttributeClass.fieldNumber.Summary -->contains the internal 4D field number of the attribute<!-- END REF -->.
+La propiedad `.fieldNumber` <!-- REF DataClassAttributeClass.fieldNumber.Summary -->contiene el número de campo 4D interno del atributo<!-- END REF -->.

 This property is not returned if `.kind` = "relatedEntity" or "relatedEntities".
 > For generic programming, you can use **Num**(dataClassAttribute.fieldNumber) to get a valid value (0) even if `.fieldNumber` is not returned.